papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 Here's a practical demonstration of the Aperture Problem.

 #.
-Obtain a string long enough that you cannot see its ends when viewing it through a small, fixed opening \(an "aperture"\).
+Get a string long enough that you cannot see its ends when viewing it through a small, fixed opening \(an "aperture"\).
 #.
 Position the string behind the opening.
 #.
 Angle the string at 45-degrees.
 #.
 Now, slide the string through the opening in the following ways, ensuring its ends remain outside your view through the hole: